Kelimutu Crater Lakes: where the souls dive into a volcano

 Moni Travel Guide and things to do

-There’s really not much to say about Moni itself, most of the restaurants are also guesthouses, there’s a small market, and a bar just out of town with a big mural of Bob Marley.
+There’s really not much to say about Moni itself, most of the restaurants are also guesthouses, and there’s a small market and a bar just out of town with a big mural of Bob Marley.

 We stayed at Arwanti guesthouse after peaking almost all of them.
 It looked to us the cleaner and nicer one, the shower gave us some problems but the owner helped us fix it.
 Their restaurant was the best we tried in Flores, although the overall level of the Island is pretty low.